CageZ/HashiCorpVaultCredentialResolver/README.md

 ### From Source:

 * HashiCorpVaultCredentialResolver requires JDK 1.8 or newer and Custom Vault Java Driver (attached to the release tag).
-* Import the project in Eclipse
 * Add Mid.jar to Java Build Path
-* As well as vault-java-driver.jar
+* As well as vault-java-driver-5.3.0.jar
-* Export to JAR File
+* Import the project in Eclipse (as a maven project) OR just run mvn package to build the jar
+* your yar will be in the target folder

 ## Running the tests